JohnEstropia/JEToolkit/README.md

 JEToolkit is a collection of common utilities for iOS development.

+## JEDebugging class and friends

+`JEDebugging` is the bread and butter of JEToolkit.
+It's a logging framework that will surely help you (the iOS developer), your testers, and even your web development teammates.

+### Main Features
+- More informative `debugDescription`s for common NSFoundation objects.
+For example, printing an `NSDictionary` also tells what types the keys and values are.
+- Provides clean and readable logs.
+Log messages are indented and marked by log level-specific markers.
+- All logging are thread-safe.
+- Option to save logs to files.
+Log files are separated by date, and there is an API to enumerate the `NSData`s for the files.
+- Option to display a lightweight, inline HUD console from within the app itself.
+You can toggle the HUD with a draggable button, and you can stretch the size of the view.
+The HUD also stays on top of all other views/windows, even if you open a modal view or if you create your own window.
+The view also provides a way to take a screenshot with the console view hidden.
+- JEDump() is a magical macro can log anything you throw at it: compiler primitives, objects, blocks, etc. Run the *JEToolkitTests* unit test to view sample outputs and sample usages.
+- Configurable behavior for the console logger, the file logger, and the HUD logger.

 ## JESynthesize() macro

 The `JESynthesize()` macro declares the proper accessor and setter methods for you depending on the data type and the access modifier (`assign`, `strong`, etc) you set.
 And as an extension for associated objects, `JESynthesize` also supports `weak`.